comparison

 Short answer

 Mindbody is the category default.
 For UK pilates studios with one to five instructors, it is usually the wrong default.
-Mindbody's 12-to-24-month contracts, the marketplace commission on app-discovered clients (around twenty percent), the reported four-hundred-pound fee to export your data on cancellation, the lack of first-class term-based course scheduling that UK studios depend on, and the post-Vista pricing pattern are all real and documented.
-Junocal is the operator-friendly alternative: month-to-month, pick-a-spot from £29, your own Stripe account, term-based courses as a first-class entity, and a thirty-day free migration that carries over the email opt-in status that most cross-tool migrations lose.
+Mindbody's 12-to-24-month contracts, the marketplace commission on app-discovered clients (around twenty percent), the reported fee of around $500 to export your full data record on cancellation, the lack of built-in term-based course scheduling that UK studios depend on, and the post-Vista pricing pattern are all real and documented.
+Junocal is the operator-friendly alternative: month-to-month, pick-a-spot from £15, your own Stripe account, term-based courses as a built-in scheduling type, and a thirty-day free migration that carries over the email opt-in status that most cross-tool migrations lose.

 If you run a pilates studio in the UK with one to five instructors and you've been on Mindbody for more than two years, you've probably had the same conversation with three other studio owners.
 The conversation goes: my contract is up in November, I'm looking at switching, what are people moving to.
 The names that come up are Momence, Mariana Tek, Walla, and increasingly Junocal.
 This post is the honest case for Junocal specifically, written for the UK pilates studio that is leaving Mindbody and trying to choose what to leave it for.